hbctraining/Intro-to-R-online-Catalyst/lessons/0B_Segment_0_Video_B.md

 There are a number of different statistical software packages available, for example SAS, SPSS or Matlab.
 The question is then what makes R so favourable?

-Well, to start R is open source.
-As you will have noticed
+To start R is open source, meaning that it is distributed with its source code available for modification.
+It includes a license for programmers to change the software in any way they choose.
+With open source comes an open community.
+There is a large and growing community of R users including individuals contributing to the R project by fixing problems and improving functionality.

+R is also platform agnostic.
+It doesn't matter what type of computer and operating system you have, R can be easily installed and used.
+Also you will have noticed that it was free to do so.

-R is a powerful, extensible environment.
-It has a wide range of statistics and general data analysis and visualization capabilities.
+R has a wide array of statistical methods and graphical techniques available

-* Data handling, wrangling, and storage
+Data science Data handling, wrangling, and storage

-* Wide array of statistical methods and graphical techniques available
-* Easy to install on any platform and use (and it’s free!)
-* Open source with a large and growing community of peers
+Visualization

 Image for slide: